-Students will investigate various forms of narrative literature such as novels, short stories, and experimental narrative forms.
+In this course, students investigate various forms of narrative literature such as novels, short stories, and experimental narrative forms.
 Imaginative and active readings of these forms will be encouraged through study of the theoretical literature as well as historical and cultural contexts.
-Prerequisites: LCS 121